dokuwiki/docker/README.md

 This setup ensures that all adjustments you may make via the Admin interface will be stored correctly in the storage volume while all bundled data is kept in the container and is correctly updated/replaced when the container is updated.

+# Development

+To manually build the image:

+    docker build -t dokuwiki/dokuwiki:stable .

+Builds and deployments are currently only done manually by triggering the GitHub Actions workflow.